Palk Strait

-Palk Strait is a strait between the Indian state of Tamil Nadu and Northern Province of Sri Lanka.
-It connects the Palk Bay in the Bay of Bengal in the north with the Gulf of Mannar in the Laccadive Sea in the south.
+Palk Strait is a strait between the Pamban Island in the Indian state of Tamil Nadu and the Mannar Island in the Northern Province of Sri Lanka.
+It links the Bay of Bengal to the Laccadive Sea.
+It is bound by a chain of low lying islands and shoals that are collectively called Ram Setu (Adam's Bridge) on one side and the Gulf of Mannar on the other side.
+The Palk Bay forms the south-western part of the strait.
 It stretches for about 137 km and is 64 to 137 km wide.
-It is named after Robert Palk, who was a governor of Madras (1755–1763) during the Company Raj period.
+It is named after Robert Palk, who was a governor of Madras (1755–1763) during the British Raj.

 Several rivers including the Vaigai flow into the strait.
-The strait consists of many islands and is interspersed with a chain of low islands and reef shoals that are collectively called Ram Setu or Adam's Bridge.
-The shallow waters and reefs make it difficult for large ships to pass through, although fishing boats and small craft navigate the waters.
+The shallow waters in the strait and the presence of many small islands and reefs make it difficult for large ships to pass through, although fishing boats and small craft navigate the waters.
 Dredging the sea to make it deeper for navigation and plans for a bridge over the waters have been proposed.